By Beth Mares RP (Ontario)

 Often therapy works better remotely even when there are other options.
 Probably the commonest reason for psychotherapy failure is not sticking with it.
 For many people the greater convenience of web-based counselling makes it more likely they will complete their therapy.
-Regular attendance is also important for most people, and this is often easier with distance therapy, especially if the person is very busy or finds it hard to get out because of bad driving conditions, illness, depression, childcare, etc. With virtual therapy you also have more choice of providers, so that if you live in an under serviced area such as Northern Ontario you have a better chance of finding a psychotherapist with the expertise and approach you want.
+Regular attendance is also important for most people, and this is often easier with distance therapy.
+With cyber therapy you also have more choice of providers, so that if you live in an under serviced area such as Northern Ontario you have a better chance of finding a psychotherapist with the expertise and approach you want.
 Some people feel they have more space and find it easier to think clearly when the therapist is not in the same room; instant messaging (chat) may work even better than video therapy for people who tend to feel off-balance or judged when talking about their personal problems.
-Telepsychology and distance counselling can also offer greater privacy.
+Distance therapy can also offer greater privacy.

 Why is privacy important for successful psychotherapy?

 If you are a public figure, or live in a small centre where many people know you, you might prefer not to be seen at the counsellor’s office–especially in the company of your husband or wife; this concern might cause discomfort that would make it hard to relax and focus on your therapy.
 It really is a good idea to keep your personal business private, too.
 Also, it is best practice to avoid a dual relationship between a mental health provider and client whenever possible.
 It is both easier and less problematical to talk freely when you know you’re not going to run into your confidant at the PTA.
-Of course, distance counselling only improves confidentiality when you have a private place where you can do your internet therapy sessions undisturbed.
+Of course, internet therapy only improves confidentiality when you have a private place where will not be disturbed.
 If you have a private space at work but are concerned about possibly being overheard, a chat session could be the answer; your communications on a web-conferencing platform that complies with privacy legislation are encrypted, so although your IT department might have access to the file, they should not be able to read it.

-The number one consideration is safety: if you are in an unstable state, if there is any danger of self-harm or of violence to you or by you, if you are or have recently been addicted to a dangerous substance, if your health is endangered by anorexia, etc.–an online counselor, or indeed any psychotherapist in private practice, is unlikely to have the resources to give you the best care.
+The number one consideration is safety: if there is any danger of self-harm or of violence to you or by you, if you are or have recently been addicted to a substance, if your long term health is endangered by anorexia, etc.–a psychotherapist in private practice is not likely to have the resources to give you the best care.